Alpine Hiking, Trekking & Climbing

 At the forefront of climbing exploration in the Antarctic Peninsula, Aurora Expeditions and our experienced guides have been leading trips to this remote climbing location for well over a decade.
 Having forged new routes on many of the continent’s magnificent peaks, we return year after year to share this spectacular continent and its climbing experiences with our guests.

 During the voyage we offer climbs for the moderately fit, from easy ascents to more technical routes, ranging from 4 to 10 hours.
-We hope to make at least two one-day alpine ascents and attempt some iceberg climbing.
+We hope to make at least two one-day alpine ascents and attempt some ice climbing.
 Previous experience with crampons and ice axe is necessary and a surcharge applies.

-Our climbing program is suitable for a wide range of experience levels.
+Our alpine trekking/climbing program is suitable for a wide range of experience levels.
 Most of the alpine peaks we climb are non-technical and can usually be attempted by people with limited experience.
 However, it is not an instructional climbing class for beginners and is therefore unsuitable for complete novices.
 Ideally participants would have the following experience as a minimum;

 - Walking or climbing on snow including the use of ice axe and crampons (required)